Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 ## `help`

-Lists all available commands or use 'help <command>' for help on a specific command.
+Lists all available commands or use 'help &lt;command&gt;' for help on a specific command.

 USAGE: `help [<command> | -c]`

-If <command> is provided detailed help for it is displayed, otherwise all available commands are listed.
+If &lt;command&gt; is provided detailed help for it is displayed, otherwise all available commands are listed.

  -c = copy all help text to clipboard